cyisnf/higuchi2025/README.md

 ## Experimental Analysis

-The following code can be executed to replicate the results of Chapter 3.
+The following code can be executed to replicate the results of the _Experiment_ section.

-- eval_colleration.py (Table 8)
+- eval_colleration.py (Table 5)
-- eval_aicc.py (Table 8)
+- eval_aicc.py (Table 5)
-- eval_aicc_for_weighted.py (Figure 2)
+- eval_aicc_for_weighted.py (Figure 1)

 ## Simulation

-The following code can be executed to replicate the results of Chapter 4.
+The following code can be executed to replicate the results of the _Simulation_ section.
 Note that the first run takes several hours.

-- do_simulation.py (Figures 3 and 4)
+- do_simulation.py (Figures 2 and 3)